bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     </html>

 Note that above we have not included the ``"-widgets"`` JS and CSS files, since the document does not use Bokeh widgets.
+If required, the CDN resources are available as HTTPS URLs as well.

 You can see an example by running: